ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 7 rows in set.
 Elapsed: 0.004 sec.
 Processed 21.82 thousand rows, 140.02 KB (4.88 million rows/s., 31.29 MB/s.)
 ```

-This is still alittle simple and doesn't reflect people's work.
+This is still a little simple and doesn't reflect people's work.

 A better metric might be who is the top contributor each day as a fraction of the total work performed in the last year.
 Note that we treat the deletion and adding code equally.